SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.5.md

 #### Problem with SLPort when closing a serial connection or when changing the security keys of an SSH connection \[ID_25213\]

-In some cases, an error could occur in SLPort when closing a serial connection or when chang­ing the security keys of an SSH connection.
+In some cases, an error could occur in SLPort when closing a serial connection or when changing the security keys of an SSH connection.

 #### Problem with SLProtocol when starting a DVE element or a virtual function \[ID_25215\]